 Usually in North India and Rajasthan Kachoris are served with Rasadar Aloo Tamatar Ki Sabji

-In Gujarat, during winter Tuver Lilva Kachori quite popular, throughout the year yellow moong daal and Sukha mewa kachoris are hugely in demand.
+In Gujarat, during the winter season Tuvar Lilva Kachori is quite popular, throughout the year yellow moong daal and Dry Fruit Masala Kachori are hugely in demand.

 Whilst in other parts of the India Matar (green peas) kachori, hing kachori and daal kachori.
 Also in many parts of the Indian these kachoris are made flat like Poori.